paral-lax/Wait-is-this-just-a-dark-room/README.md

 **Play it here: [paral-lax.github.io/Wait-is-this-just-a-dark-room](https://paral-lax.github.io/Wait-is-this-just-a-dark-room/)**

-I was bored and wanted to see what would happen if I recoded A Dark Room.
+I was bored and wanted to see what would happen if I recoded A Dark Room. **Not made for mobile use.**

 This version adds more features but isn't finished yet.
 Expect bugs, incomplete systems, and things that might change.